Azure/aks-spin-plugin/README.md

 ## TODO: how to handle azure kv and acr permissions?
 Do we prompt to attach?

 ## TODO: key value store with cosmos db https://developer.fermyon.com/spin/dynamic-configuration#key-value-store-runtime-configuration

+## TODO: what do we have to do for redis applications?